dakeshi/theswiftbook/chapters/functions.md

 1. Internal
 2. External

-The internal function argument names are only used within the function body (inside the curly brackets) while the external names are used by the caller.
-Taking the previous example, the function's body uses the `fistName` and `lastName` arguments, just like the caller does.
+The internal function parameter names are only used within the function body (inside the curly brackets) while the external names are used by the caller.
+Taking the previous example, the function's body uses the `fistName` and `lastName` parameters, just like the caller does.
 You can however change the function's definition so that inside the function's body you can refer to the arguments with another name, such as `fName` for `firstName` and `lName` for `lastName`:

 ```swift
 func fullName(